 For example, if you are entering college and have not decided on a professional career path, or are in the middle of a midlife career switch, you may want to consult the BLS Occupational Outlook Handbook (OOH).
 The OOH is a searchable database that contains information on over 500 careers, from accountants to zoologists.

-Careers may be sorted and analyzed in five categories: median pay (2016 reference), number of projected new jobs from 2014-2024, entry-level educational requirements, growth rate of the field, and the type of on-the-job training that employees in the field receive.
+Careers may be sorted and analyzed in five categories: median pay (2017 reference), number of projected new jobs from 2016 to 2026, entry-level educational requirements, growth rate of the field, and the type of on-the-job training that employees in the field receive.
 Estimates and projections are based on results from the bi-annual Occupational Employment Statistics (OES) survey and adjusted to include results from the previous three years.

 Special buttons are available to display the three categories that most people are interested in — the highest-paying jobs, jobs with the fastest expected growth, and careers with the most projected new jobs.
 One broad field dominates with most of the top spots in all three categories — medicine.
 As Obamacare meets our aging population, high-paying positions are available at all levels of the medical system from surgeons to physical therapists, personal care to home health aides.